Moonlite-S/VertBot/README.md

 # CHANGELOG:

+1.2.9 (12/25/2023):
+	* (Anime Quiz) fixed bug where hints have a chance to appear twice
+	* (Hangman) fixed UI bug where it isn't showing correctly
+	* (Hangman) also added the word to the game over screen

 1.2.8 (12/23/2023):
 	* Ok so i had to create an entirely new repo because the folder was in a redundant place (VertBot/VertBot/vert.py) and removing the folder removed access to the repo from VSC
 	* Refactored StarRailData.py (now dictionaries)